 Number of (2 hour) seminars: 4

-Names of instructors: Janine Ubink and guest lecturers
+Names of instructors: Janine Ubink and Nadia Sonneveld

 Required preparation by students: preparing presentations and reflection papers

-Students who fail the course, can do a retake of the essay and the reflection papers.
-There is no retake for the group presentation.
+Students who fail the course, can do a retake of the essay.
+There is no retake for reflection papers or group presentation.

 All grades are valid for the academic year they were attained.

 Areas to be tested within the exam